jrief/django-formset/docs/source/buttons.rst

 * ``alertOnError`` typically is added after the ``!~`` operator.
 In case the form submission generated an non-form-validation error, for instance "permission denied", this error is shown in an alert box.
+* ``setFieldValue(path.to.target, source_value)`` sets a value to the field specified by the target path.
+The source value can be a string, number, boolean or the path to another source field.
+In the latter case that value is transferred to the target field.
+  By prefixing the source value with a ``^`` caret, the value is taken from a response object fetched by a previous request.
 * ``emit("event name")`` emit a named event to the DOM.
 * ``clearErrors`` clears all error annotations from a previously failed form validation.
 * ``activate`` activates the button to be intercepted by another component, for instance in